 By taking time to listen to the views of others we can understand so much more about what is happening around us.
 The purpose of listening should be to understand the viewpoint of someone else and not just to give your own reply.
 Being an engaged listener can demonstrate your appreciation of the other person and create an authentic connection.
 Always make a conscious effort to really listen to what they are saying, maintain eye contact and only respond when they have finished after taking a moment to formulate your thoughts.

 Adapting your style to suit the audience

 In a meeting you may need to communicate with a wide range of people.
 This requires an understanding of the language and jargon you use.
-Will it be understood by everyone?
 Are you coming across as too simplistic or too complicated?
 Finding the right middle ground is essential for others to understand what you are talking about.